Skip to main content

 ATTESTER_DID_URI="did:kilt:4ohMvUHsyeD..."

-Well done - You've successfully generated a full DID!
-Let's create a CType!
+Well done - You've generated a full DID!
+The next step is to create a CType!